micmejia/bible-dump/NKJV/Hebrews/Heb 11.md

 By faith the walls of Jericho fell down after they were encircled for seven days.

 ###### 31
-By faith the harlot Rahab did not perish with those who [^j]did not believe, when she had received the spies with peace.
+By faith the harlot Rahab did not perish with those who did not believe, when she had received the spies with peace.

 ###### 32
 And what more shall I say?
 For the time would fail me to tell of Gideon and Barak and Samson and Jephthah, also _of_ David and Samuel and the prophets: